-While authorities have been tracking him ever since, El Marro has managed to escape several sting operations.
-In March 2019, when authorities forced their way into the town of Santa Rosa de Lima, Yépez Ortiz reportedly managed to escape through a series of tunnels that connected his house with neighboring homes.
+While authorities tracked continuously, El Marro managed to escape several sting operations.
+In March 2019, when security forces made their way into the town of Santa Rosa de Lima, Yépez Ortiz reportedly managed to escape through a series of tunnels that connected his house with neighboring homes.
 In October 2019, authorities conducted a similar operation with no success.

-Attempts to arrest him has been hampered in part by the fact that he counts on broad support among communities around Guanajuato, with protests and roadblocks organized to stop military operations to catch him.
+Attempts to arrest him were hampered in part by the fact that he counts on broad support among communities around Guanajuato, with protests and roadblocks organized to stop military operations to catch him.

-As the leader of the CSRL, El Marro directs fuel theft operations in the state of Guanajuato, the cartel’s center of operations.
-While this is the CSRL’s lifeblood, it has also engaged in extortion,
+As the leader of the CSRL, El Marro directed fuel theft operations in the state of Guanajuato, the cartel’s center of operations.
+While this is the CSRL’s lifeblood, it has also engaged in extortion.

 It is estimated that the organization at its height could extract between 40 and 50 barrels of fuel a day from the pipes belonging to the national oil company Pemex, which could bring in estimated profits of $800,000-$1.2 million a day.

 The CSRL’s capacity to steal important quantities of fuel and move it on has been made evident through the seizures of several fleets of vehicles containing numerous barrels of fuel, pick-up trucks and more than 200 cars.

 Following these successive crackdowns on fuel thieves in 2019, the CSRL saw itself squeezed financially and the group has expanded its criminal portfolio, profiting from other activities such as kidnapping, contract killings, extortion, money laundering and drug trafficking.